MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migration-table-mapping.md

 1. On the **Migration Table Mapping** page, select **Add Table Mappings**.
 2. On the **Add Migrate Table Mappings** page, in the **Source Table** section, enter the table name in the **Name** field.

-   It's best to enter the full name as it appears in SQL Management Studio as in the following example:
+   It's best to enter the full name as it appears in SQL Management Studio as in the following examples:

    C/AL table: `[CRONUS COMPANY$ABC My Custom Table]`